 No. Respondent and date submission received Summary of submitters comments Council Officers' response intended to support the majority of growth, believes that this should not preclude such development in Local Centres to low rise building forms where demand can be appropriately justified. the LGA.
 This action is to do with ensuring that apartment development occurs in the centres that have the infrastructure.
 Not all of council's centres have high levels of public transport and infrastructure.
 Comments on Liveability planning priorities - v.
 Action A4 in Planning Priority 5: supports the housing diversity criteria but proposes the criteria should also provide for retail development.
 The Housing Diversity Criteria has been informed by the findings within the LHS.
 Therefore, introducing retail uses as one of the Housing Diversity Precincts criteria is inconsistent with the LHS. w.
 Action A4 in Planning Priority 7: seeks timeframe on the Integrated Heritage Study referenced in this action.
 Consistent with comments received from the GSC, timeframes have been allocated to each of the Actions in the LSPS. x.
 Action A7 and A8 in Planning Priority 7: submitter reiterate position on multi-layer contributions frameworks made elsewhere in their submission.
 This is beyond the scope of the LSPS and LHS. y.
 Comments on Productivity planning priorities - Raises objection to the State Government's restrictions on neighbourhood supermarket definition.
 This matter should be addressed at a Greater Sydney-wide (or NSW-wide) level which would require the NSW State Government to take the lead.
 Ad hoc individual responses from Councils will lead to inconsistent policy across Greater Sydney.
 18 Resident and disability advocate (29/10/19, 5/11/19, & 11/11/19) LSPS comments - a.
 Notes that disability is not mentioned in the LSPS and where 'accessible' is mentioned, it is not in relation to people with a disability.
-Council recognises the importance of accessibility to all community members.
+Proposes specific amendments to the LSPS in Sections Council recognises the importance of accessibility to all community members.
 Sections 3.1 and 3.2 discuss accessibility to centres and open space and the Housing Vision in the LHS references accessibility.
+2.1.14, 2.2, and the Planning Priorities relating to Liveability, Productivity, and Sustainability to clarify that accessibility means providing access, housing, etc to people with disability, wheelchair access and universal housing.
 Council's Disability Inclusion Action Plan 2017-2021 addresses these matters and Council's approach.
 This plan operates underneath the LSPS in a more fine-grain way as the LSPS addresses broader planning principles as the City's highest strategic document for land use.
 The State Government's SEPP (Housing for Seniors or People with a Disability) 2004 also address the issue of disability access to housing.
 LHS comments -